 Depending on the cause of the accident that resulted in your slip and fall accident injury, there are several parties who may potentially be liable.
 These parties include the owner of the gas station, the operator of the gas station, the property owner, or a third party that was present at the time of the fall.

 After a slip and fall accident, it is important to take the proper steps in order to protect your legal rights.
-We are here to help guide you through this process.
-We encourage you to contact us today for more information at 470-819-2273.
+Kaufman Law, P.C. is here to help guide you through this process.
+We encourage you to contact our Atlanta personal injury lawyers today for more information and a free case review.